pingcap/docs-cn/tidb-cloud/migrate-data-into-tidb.md

         vim tidb-lighting.toml
         ```

     2. Configure the importing information.

         {{< copyable "" >}}

         ```toml
         [lightning]
         # The address and port to check TiDB Lightning metrics.
         status-addr = '127.0.0.1:8289'

         [tidb]
         # The target cluster information.
 Fill in one address of tidb-server.
         # For example: 172.16.128.1
         host = "${host}"
         # The port number of the target cluster.
 For example: 4000
         port = ${port number}
         # The target database username.
 For example: root
         user = "${user_name}"
         # The target database password.
         password = "${password}"

         [tikv-importer]
-        # The TiDB backend to be used for data importing.
+        # The logical import mode to be used for data importing.
         backend = "tidb"

         [mydumper]
         # The data source directory, supporting local path and s3.
         # For example: `/data` for local path or `s3://bucket-name/data-path` for s3
         data-source-dir = "${data_path}"

         # When Dumpling is used to export data, the corresponding table schemas are exported too by default.
         # If you want TiDB Lightning to automatically create table schemas in TiDB Cloud according to the exported schemas, set no-schema to false.
         no-schema = false
         ```